M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 28 active-X
+Version 9.9 revision 29 active-X
-Update for interpreter, info file and the two manuals (pdf) Supposed to be 99.9% of a completed task
+1. Some minor bugs on Editor and EditBox removed
+3. New: Targets for Forms, an example included in info file

 George Karras, Kallithea Attikis, Greece.